Wednesday, February 18, 2015

 Atari STe power!!

-Sliders is a "sports" game by Microids for both models of the best 16-Bit computer - it's the same on either machine but the scrolling is silky smooth on the STe.
-This is a weird game and the boys at Microids sure had a silly idea about sporting events in the future.
+Sliders is a "sports" game by Microids for both models of the best 16-bit computer - it's the same game on either machine, but the scrolling is silky smooth on the STe (hardware scrolling?
+50fps, and I'm impressed by their dedication).
+Okay, this is a weird game, and the boys at Microids sure had a silly idea about sporting events in the future.
 It's like ice hockey meets marble madness - but at frantic speeds.

-The "field" is large so you are first given a smaller map to view, followed by an automated one.
-There are two balls, one is us and the other can be a human or computer-controlled player.
-Like soccer, we chase a little ball hoping to score a goal before our opponent.
-The gameplay is furious over a metallic pitch with lots of varied terrain like forced-directional arrows and humps to affect control.
-Realistic physics will affect your momentum which means you have a massive learning curve to master!
-Interestingly, you can alter various elements: thrust, friction and much more.
+The players aren't people; instead, they are balls, not very flattering, but we play as one.
+The other can be a human or computer-controlled player.
+Like soccer, we chase a little ball to score a goal before our opponent.
+The gameplay is furious over a metallic pitch with lots of varied terrain, like forced-directional arrows and humps to affect control.
+Realistic physics will affect your momentum, meaning you have a massive learning curve to master!
+Interestingly, you can alter various elements: thrust, friction, and more.

-Hard drive game by 8BitChip and floppies by Old Games Finder
+Hard drive game by 8BitChip and floppies by Atari Legend

 No comments: